ELC/BuzzCache/pages/technology___testing___Karma.md

-- Karma is a test runner for [[technology/language/JavaScript]] that is often used in combination with [[technology/testing/Mocha]] or Jasmine.
+- Karma is a test runner for [[technology/language/JavaScript]] that is often used in combination with [[technology/testing/Mocha]] or [[technology/testing/Jasmine]] .
 It allows for easy testing across different browsers and devices.